Tanmayrg1999/Web_application_to_convert_numeric_currency_to_text/README.md

 6. After adding the files to the correct location.
 Just compile and execute the program my using the command **cargo run**.
 7. If the cargo project runs succesfully , then just open the [Link](http://localhost:8000/) in any browser and a form will be displayed on the webpage which asks the user to enter the valid currency and the language in which the user expects the output.
+## WHAT IS INDEX.HTML
+This is the page where our initial form is available or the page where the user is made to enter the details.
+This is a basic html form with two input types namely the number and the language in which the user expects the output.
+Also some form validations are added as like the user has to enter the number else it generates a warning. another validation is that if the user enters the empty number then a validation runs which requests user to enter a number.
+Also the number must contain maximum of 9 digits before the decimal point and also it prohibits user to enter a negative value.
+One more validation is that the user must include maximum of 2 numbers after the decimal points.
+The user has to click the check button and the page gives the index.html.tera as the output.
+## WHAT IS INDEX.TERA.HTML
+A Tera template is just a text file where variables and expressions get replaced with values when it is rendered. the format for this tera file is similar to that of html file.
+The first entity that was added to the tera file was the currency textual output.
+This was done by the use of simple description list using the **"dl** tags in HTML and "items" was the textual output written inside **"{{items}}"**.
+Another functionality was added to the tera file which copied the textual output on a click for this a small css code was used which copied the data using the function named "myfunction()" and on succesfull copying it poped up a text showing "text copied !".All you need is to just click on the "Click me to copy to clipboard".

 ## USER PAGE TO ENTER THE INPUT
 ![p11](https://user-images.githubusercontent.com/53641559/88573850-03a77c80-d05f-11ea-9f06-b9bc61ef3989.png)
 ## OUTPUT AS EXPECTED